Welcome to OTRCAT.com: Old Time Radio Catalog

 Peggy LeeMillerArtie ShawDorsey

 To those of us who grew up after the Greatest Generation, the soundtrack for the Second World War is Big Band Swing Music.
-It is nearly impossible to hear a few bars by the Dorsey Brother, Glenn Miller, Artie Shaw, or Benny Goodman without visions of pretty girls in pretty dresses and carefully coiffed hairdos dancing with clean-cut, handsome young men in khaki or sailor-blues.
+It is nearly impossible to hear a few bars by the Dorsey Brother, Glenn Miller, Artie Shaw, Gene Krupa, or Benny Goodman without visions of pretty girls in pretty dresses and carefully coiffed hairdos dancing with clean-cut, handsome young men in khaki or sailor-blues.

 There is much more to American Wartime culture than Swing Dancing, just as there is more to Big Band Music than Wartime Newsreel dancing.
 Evolving circuitously from New Orleans Jazz, Big Band Swing was more than the music of a generation it would exist as an art form in its own right.